Applies to: Starter, Pro, Plus, & Enterprise Plans

 Why are Groups important?

-Groups are primarily used for performing bulk actions on otherwise unrelated users via Absorb’s availability rules (i.e. making a group of courses available to a group for self-enrollment, or granting eligibility into a contest based on group membership, etc.).
+Groups are primarily used for performing bulk actions on otherwise unrelated users via Absorb’s availability rules (e.g. making a group of courses available to a group for self-enrollment, etc.).

 Besides this primary goal, Groups can also be assigned with Admins, thus providing flexible movable structures to manage users and assign training contents, making up for the Departments inflexibility.